charlesrroberts/Free-Music-Archive-Analysis/README.md

-# Free-Music-Archive-Analysis-
+# Free-Music-Archive-Analysis
-Free Music Archive: An Analysis of Popular Artists, Albums and Songs
+Working with the Free Music Archive dataset to analyze and data visulizations for popular artists, albums and songs.